paulmelki/paulmelki.github.io/_posts/2021-02-21-on-growing-up.md

 childhood with wooden swords and shields, with "enemies" who never really wanted to hurt you.
-Yes, you may have had some broken bones here and there; yes, you may have fallen down many times and arisen again; yes, you have always thought what pain is...
+Yes, you may have had some broken bones here and there; yes, you may have fallen down many times and arisen again; yes, you have always thought you knew what pain is...

 Then.. hop!
 The battle has come.